Greenheart/idg.tools/innerdevelopmentgoals/README.md

 </script>
 ```

+By loading code from a CDN, no dedicated server is needed to host the widget.

 ---

-## Installation

-The widgets come bundled with Inter Variable fonts to be consistent with the Inner Development Goals branding.
+The widget bundles the Inter Variable font to be consistent with the Inner Development Goals branding.

-- Any website: Add to your website.
-- Using npm: Import JS library in your web project.

----

-Import the widget you want

-For example:

-/framework to import the 2023 version of the Inner Development Goals framework